szkrd/job-interviews/README.md

 - [ ] transclude dynamic text into label
 - [ ] disable button for trimmed empty text
 - [ ] min length, max length validator

+### Cache Service

+- [ ] convert it to simple service (bake in the backend type)
+- [ ] or create a proper factory provider
+- [ ] or create a static singleton and test with proxyquire (but it's not exactly angularish feels out of place here)